Welcome to Camp Batawagama

 We will continue to accept Registration Forms for every week until Camp is Full.

-There will be six weeks of Youth Camp this Summer starting
+There will be five weeks of Youth Camp this Summer starting

 We are looking forward to seeing you this Summer!